hapax/hapax.github.io/assets/chandra.md

 The limit is also remarkably close to the best known bounds on the maximum size of a neutron star, given that we ignored strong interactions.

+It's amazing to me that we can make something *simpler* than a hydrogen atom, and
 In the words of Chandra himself,

 <span style="padding-left: 20px; display:block">